clustermin/fastcron/src/content/docs/integrations/zenduty.md

 https://www.zenduty.com/api/events/INTEGRATION_KEY/
 ```

-## Enable notification for your cronjobs
+## Enable notifications for your cronjobs
 FastCron enables notifications for your cronjobs by default.

 To check it, edit cronjobs, at the section **Notifications**,
 ensure the **Notify me: when cronjob fails**, and **when cronjob succeeds after failed** are checked.

-FastCron will send you a message when a cronjob in your account fails, and when it succeeds again.
+FastCron will create an incident when a cronjob in your account fails, and resolves when it succeeds again.